dalguete/e9ter/README.md

   * **\<version folder\>/**: Folder named after the version holded here.
 At least one of them should exist, that must match the value given in **version** file.

-  * **recipe.sh**: Recipe configuration file, that holds basic information about the recipe, like location, replacement variables, inner recipes or components, etc.
+  * **recipe.yaml**: Recipe configuration file, that holds basic information about the recipe, like location, replacement variables, inner recipes or components, etc.

   * **recipe/**: Folder where the actual recipe contents will live.
-If not overriden in recipe.sh file, this is the default place **e9ter** will look for.
-If other name defined in recipe.sh, that folder will be used as the place to check.
+If not overriden in recipe.yaml file, this is the default place **e9ter** will look for.
+If other name defined in recipe.yaml, that folder will be used as the place to check.

   * **\<actual recipe contents\>**: As the name implies, these are the real recipe contents.
 This can be anything you want, but the recommendation is to make this